top of page

 This version of Brown Turkey is most popular in the UK, Belgium, Germany, and Denmark.
 Along with the California variety, is also not highly regarded for its flavor.
 Some growers report caramel and sugar flavors that I am quite fond of, but when grown in humid climates they are both lacking.
 The opposite is also true, when grown in the right climate, they can produce higher quality figs leading to only average or slightly above-average-tasting figs.

-The figs produced by Longue d’Aout are large, with individual fruits consistently over 75 grams, and in prior years they’ve been double that weight, around 100-150 grams.
+The figs produced by Longue d’Aout are large, with individual fruits consistently over 75 grams, and in prior years they’ve been double that weight, around 100-150 grams, and resemble pears.

 Additionally, it is considered quite productive, vigorous, and hardy, making it an excellent choice for various climates around the world.

-However, this variety does have its drawbacks, with the primary one being the skin's quality.
-The skin of Longue d’Aout figs tends to act like a sponge, absorbing water, which can lead to the fruit spoiling after rainfall.
+However, this variety does have its drawbacks, with the primary one being its open eye.
+Also, the skin of Longue d’Aout figs tends to act like a sponge, absorbing water, which can lead to the fruit spoiling after rainfall.
 When it rains, the absorbed water can dilute the sugars within the fruit, potentially causing fermentation and attracting fruit flies if the moisture content within the fig becomes too high.

 Dalmatie is a classic, large, green-skinned fig with a red interior.
 Its eating experience is outstanding due to its thick texture.
-It is remarkably sweet and nectar-filled, maintaining a dense pulp.
+Despite its large size, it is remarkably sweet and nectar-filled, maintaining a dense pulp.
+The brebas can weigh up to 200 grams or more.

 Its origin is uncertain, but the fig gained popularity due to the French, who have a deep appreciation for food.